 - Procurement vs Supply Chain Management: What’s the Difference?

-This means that assessing quality, quantity, time, and location are a big part of a procurement manager’s job, along with negotiating to find the best available pricing (and savings) for their company.
+To do this effectively, a procurement manager must assess factors like quality, quantity, time, and location on a continual basis, along with negotiating to find the best available pricing (and therefore savings) for the company.

 - Developing standards of quality